This publication is available exclusively to Munich Re clients. Please contact your Client Manager.

 Collaboration between Supervisory Board and Board of Management

 The Board of Management involved the Supervisory Board in all important business transactions and decisions of fundamental significance for the Group.
-During meetings, we held in-depth discussions with the Board of Management about the information provided to us.
-Cooperation with the Board of Management was characterised in every regard by – and responsible action aimed at – promoting the successful development of Munich Re.
+In our meetings, we discussed all reports from the Board of Management at length.
+Cooperation with the Board of Management was characterised in every regard by targeted and responsible action aimed at promoting the successful development of Munich Re.
 The Board of Management satisfied its reporting obligations towards the Supervisory Board in all respects, both verbally and in writing.

-Outside of Supervisory Board meetings, the Board of Management informed us promptly about important events in the Group, for example ERGO’s Strategy Programme and modified structure.
+Outside of Supervisory Board meetings, the Board of Management informed us promptly about important events in the Group, in particular the impact of hurricanes Harvey, Irma and Maria, and the decision of the Board of Management of ERGO Group AG to end discussions concerning the sale of its traditional life insurance portfolio.
 The shareholder representatives and the employee representatives met regularly with the Chairman of the Board of Management for separate discussions in preparation for the meetings.

-Between meetings, I held regular discussions with Nikolaus von Bomhard, Chairman of the Board of Management, about individual questions of strategic development and risk management, as well as about Munich Re’s current business situation.
+Between meetings, I met regularly with the Chairman of the Board of Management Nikolaus von Bomhard (until 26 April 2017) and Joachim Wenning (from 27 April 2017).
+We discussed individual questions of strategic orientation and risk management, as well as Munich Re’s current business situation.
 Also between meetings, the Chairman of the Audit Committee, Henning Kagermann, remained in close contact with Jörg Schneider, the member of the Board of Management responsible for Group reporting.

 Focal points of the meetings of the full Supervisory Board

-The meeting on 15 March focused on the Company and Group financial statements for 2015, the combined management report, and the motions for resolution by the 2016 Annual General Meeting.
-Furthermore, we conferred and took decisions regarding the extension of two appointments to the Board of Management, the appointment of the new Chairman of the Board of Management, and established the personal objectives for the Board members’ variable remuneration for 2016.
-We were also updated on the Group-wide compliance management system.
+The meeting on 14 March focused among other things on the Company and Group financial statements for 2016, the combined management report, and the motions for resolution by the 2017 Annual General Meeting.
+Furthermore, we conferred and took decisions regarding the extension of two appointments to the Board of Management and a change to the Board of Management, and established the personal objectives for the Board members’ variable remuneration for 2017.
+We also made decisions concerning the Guideline on fringe benefits.
+In addition, we received updates on the Group-wide compliance management system.
+Representatives of the German Federal Financial Supervisory Authority (BaFin) routinely attended this meeting as guests.

-On 18 October, we discussed corporate governance issues including the results of the annual efficiency review, the adoption of amendments to the Audit Committee’s rules of procedure to accommodate the requirements of the German Audit Reform Act (AReG), and the resolution regarding the annual Declaration of Conformity.
-We also took a decision regarding the extension of an appointment to the Board of Management, and the Board of Management reported on Munich Health’s business performance.
+On 19 October, we discussed corporate governance issues including the results of the annual efficiency review, the adoption of amendments to the Munich Re Fit and Proper Policy, and the resolution regarding the annual Declaration of Conformity with the German Corporate Governance Code.
+And, in the light of new non-financial reporting requirements, we decided to amend the allocation of responsibilities on the Supervisory Board.
+The Board of Management also reported on digitalisation and innovation initiatives at Munich Re.

 Work of the committees

-There are five Supervisory Board committees.
+There are six Supervisory Board committees.
 These are assigned certain matters for resolution and also prepare the topics which are to be addressed and decided upon by the full Supervisory Board.
-At each Supervisory Board meeting, information about the work of the committees was provided to the full Board by the respective Chairs of the committees.
+At each Supervisory Board meeting, detailed information about the work of the committees was provided to the full Supervisory Board by the respective chairs of the committees.

-Details of the tasks of the committees and their composition can be found in the Statement of Corporate Governance at www.munichre.com/cg-en.
-The members of the Supervisory Board and membership of the Supervisory Board Committees can be seen on page 17 f. and at www.munichre.com/supervisory-board.
+Details of the tasks of the committees and their composition can be obtained on page 18 f. and from our website at www.munichre.com/supervisory-board.

-The Personnel Committee held five meetings in the period under review.
+The Personnel Committee held eight meetings in the period under review.
 It essentially prepared the resolutions on matters involving the Board of Management already mentioned in the report on the work of the full Supervisory Board.
+One of the main tasks here was to design a new remuneration system for the members of the Board of Management.
 It also dealt with seats held by members of the Board of Management on supervisory, advisory and similar boards, and with Group-wide succession planning, especially with respect to Board-level appointments.

-At its four meetings in 2016, the Standing Committee dealt with the preparation of the respective Supervisory Board meetings and topics of corporate governance.
-In addition, the Standing Committee carried out a review of the efficiency of the Supervisory Board’s work in 2016, and determined that, overall, the reporting by the Board of Management and the work of the Supervisory Board was efficient and appropriate.
-Regular reports by the Chairman of the Board of Management covered changes to the shareholder structure and the status of the share buy-back programme.
+At its four meetings in 2017, the Standing Committee dealt with the preparation of the respective Supervisory Board meetings and topics of corporate governance.
+In addition, the Standing Committee carried out a review of the efficiency of the Supervisory Board’s work in 2017, and determined that, overall, the reporting by the Board of Management and the work of the Supervisory Board was efficient and appropriate.
+Regular reports by the Chairman of the Board of Management covered changes to the shareholder structure and the status of the share buy-back programmes.
 The Committee also received the annual report on expenses for donations and sponsoring.
+It was also assigned specific tasks concerning the scrutiny of the non-financial reporting produced for the first time this year in accordance with the German act implementing the CSR Directive on the disclosure of non-financial and diversity information.
+In keeping with an applicable decision taken by the full Supervisory Board, the Standing Committee commissioned audit company Ernst & Young GmbH Wirtschaftsprüfungsgesellschaft with the auditor’s review of the separate non-financial (Group) statement.

-The Audit Committee met six times in 2016, and two of these meetings were attended by the external auditors.
-At the meetings attended by the auditors, the Committee discussed the Company and Group financial statements, the combined management report, the auditor’s report and the Board of Management’s proposal for the appropriation of the net retained profits for the financial year 2015.
-The Audit Committee also considered the 2016 Quarterly Statements, which it reviewed in conjunction with the auditor.
-The Committee heard regular reports on the current status of the Solvency II implementation project, and discussed in these meetings both initial and quarterly reporting to the Supervisory Authority.
-Other key tasks of the Committee consisted in monitoring the Group’s risk situation and risk management on an ongoing basis, and developing a risk strategy.
-In addition to quarterly written reports, the Committee also obtained detailed verbal information from the Group Chief Risk Officer on several occasions, and heard reports from the head of the actuarial function.
+The Audit Committee met six times in 2017, and two of these meetings were attended by the external auditor.
+The Committee discussed the Company and Group financial statements, the combined management report, the auditor’s report and the Board of Management’s proposal for the appropriation of the net retained profits for the 2016 financial year.
+The Audit Committee also considered the quarterly statements for 2017, and conducted a detailed review of the 2017 Half-Year Financial Report in conjunction with the auditor.
+The Committee heard regular reports on the key Solvency II figures and discussed the quarterly reporting to the Supervisory Authority in these meetings.
+Another key task of the Committee consisted of monitoring the Group’s risk situation and risk management on an ongoing basis, and discussing its risk strategy: the Group Chief Risk Officer regularly provided detailed verbal input at several meetings of the Committee in addition to the quarterly written reports submitted.
+The Head of the Actuarial Function also provided a report in a meeting.
 Further issues discussed regularly were the internal control system and compliance topics.
-The Head of Group Audit informed the members of the Committee in full about the outcome of the audits for 2015 and the audit planning for 2016.
+The Group Chief Auditor informed the members of the Committee in full about the outcome of the audits for 2016 and the audit planning for 2017.
 The Committee received regular updates on the current status of individual compliance issues and the progress of audits.
-In the absence of the Board of Management, the members of the Committee took advantage of the opportunity to confer amongst themselves or with the Head of Group Audit, the Group Chief Compliance Officer, the Group Chief Risk Officer and the external auditors.
+In the absence of the Board of Management, the members of the Committee took advantage of the opportunity to confer amongst themselves or with the Group Chief Auditor, the Group Chief Compliance Officer, the Group Chief Risk Officer and the external auditor.
 Furthermore, the Audit Committee reviewed and monitored the auditor’s independence.
-The Committee passed guidelines on the awarding of service contracts to the auditor and conducted the approval process required under these guidelines.
-The Audit Committee regularly calls for reports on the auditor’s new activities beyond the auditing of the annual financial statements and on the utilisation of the statutory limit for awarding such contracts.
-Following a resolution by the full Supervisory Board, the Chair of the Committee commissioned KPMG with the audit for the 2016 financial year, and also commissioned the auditor’s review of the Half-Year Financial Report 2016.
+It regularly called for reports on the auditor’s new activities beyond the auditing of the annual financial statements and on the utilisation of the statutory limit for awarding such contracts.
+The auditor presented the Audit Committee with explanations of the key audit matters for the 2017 financial year.
+Following a resolution by the full Supervisory Board, the Chair of the Committee commissioned KPMG with the audit for the 2017 financial year, and also commissioned the auditor’s review of the Half-Year Financial Report 2017.

-The Nomination Committee met three times in 2016 and discussed suitable candidates for election to the Supervisory Board.
-In proposing nominations, the Committee took account of the objectives set by the Supervisory Board for composition of the Committee and the set of criteria, which it updated in the year under review.
+The Nomination Committee met once in 2017, and discussed suitable candidates for election to the Supervisory Board.
+In proposing its nomination, the Committee took account of the objectives set by the Supervisory Board for the composition of the Board and the set of criteria, among other things.

-There was no need to convene the Conference Committee in 2016.
+There was no need to convene the Conference Committee in the 2017 financial year.

 Corporate governance and Declaration of Conformity